 To prevent the cheese from oozing out excessively, it’s important to keep as much of the chicken skin attached to the breast as possible, when creating the pocket for the stuffing.
 Be careful not to overstuff, as this can cause leakage.
 Honestly though, I just spoon any filling that oozed out back onto the chicken, no big deal!

 Absolutely!
 Feel free to experiment with other herbs and spices to enhance the flavor of the Boursin chicken.
 Fresh or dried herbs like thyme, rosemary, or parsley can be sprinkled over the chicken along with the salt and pepper before roasting.

 If you prefer a lighter version of this Boursin Chicken, you can use skinless chicken breasts, butterfly them, put the cheese in the center and fold them back together to stuff.
 You can also opt for reduced-fat Boursin cheese.

 - 4 chicken breasts skin-on, boneless or bone-in

 - 1 package Herb and Garlic Boursin cheese

 - salt and pepper

-Place the breasts onto the lined baking sheet and roast for 20-30 minutes until chicken is no longer pink.
+- Place the breasts onto the lined baking sheet and sprinkle with salt and pepper.
+Roast for 20-30 minutes until chicken is no longer pink.
 Bone-in breasts will take a bit longer than boneless.